meldridge/meldridge.github.io/emails/_posts/2019-01-13-Email-update-Cloud-Hopper-MSP-hacks-NotPetya-cyber-insurance-and-war-exclusion-clauses.md

 It's worth following the link to the ACSC advice, as the material is quite good.
 There's even a [list of questions](https://cyber.gov.au/business/publications/msp-questions-for-msps/MSP_Questionnaire.pdf) for clients of MSPs to ask before they sign a contract.

 As always, the problem here is that if the client doesn't have the technical competence to judge the answers, having better questions won't help.
-(It's far too easy to bullshit your way to victory in the security industry.)
+(It's still far too easy to bullshit your way to victory in the security industry.)

 ### NotPetya, cyber insurance, and war exclusion clauses